prgenai/ai_gents/dialogflowCXRichContent/preBuiltAgents/AgentsSummary/read.md

 Finnical service
  1. this is good for understanding how to buidl normal flow
  2. it has how to collect the data from the user both text, and choices.

+retail:
+1. It has very good instruction that follows the steps, please refer its' instruciton file